-In June 2022, we became aware of a misclassification of Harmonized Tariff Schedule (HTS) codes filed with the U.S. Customs and Border Protection (U.S. Customs) on certain products imported in the U.S. associated with the Acquired Brands during 2021 and 2022.
+In June 2022, we became aware of a misclassification of Harmonized Tariff Schedule (HTS) codes filed with the U.S. Customs and Border Protection (U.S. Customs) on certain products imported into the U.S. associated with the Acquired Brands during 2021 and 2022.
 As a result of the misclassification of HTS codes we have paid duties in excess of the required amount.
-We are in the process of filing multiple post summary corrections with U.S. customs to see refunds of duties paid in excess of the correct HTS codes.
-As of December 31, 2022, we have the potential to recover approximately \$7.7 million from overpaid duties of which we have received \$3.2 million in refunds.
-All refunds received were and will be recognized as a reduction to the cost of goods sold as received.
-We are accounting for these post summary corrections as a gain contingency, and as such have not recorded these potential refunds within the accompanying unaudited condensed consolidated balance sheet due to uncertainty of collection.
-Any refunds received will be recognized as a reduction to the cost of goods sold when and if the refunds are received.
+We are in the process of filing multiple post summary corrections with U.S. Customs to seek refunds of duties paid in excess of the correct HTS codes.
+We have the potential to recover the total amount of overpaid duties resulting in a potential refund of approximately \$7.7 million, of which we have received \$1.9 million in refunds during the year ended December 31, 2023 and \$3.2 million in refunds during the year ended December 31, 2023 and \$3.2 million in refunds during the accompanying unaudited condensed consolidated balance sheet due to uncertainty of collection.
+Refunds received will be recognized as a reduction to the cost of goods sold when, and if, the refunds are received.